jookie/jojostock1/README.md

-This is the first and start page of a multipages streamlit platform add a UI using Streamlit, which will allow user to interact with your stock sentiment trading strategy in user-friendly way.
+This is the first page  and start page of a multipages streamlit platform use same style as previouse caht add a UI at the top of the page below the description using Streamlit, which will allow user to interact with your stock sentiment trading strategy in user-friendly way.
 The UI will enable users to:
 Select Backtest period
 Select a stock symbols
 Set cash at risk
 Run sentiment analysis
 View sentiment results and trading decisions add styles Heading subheader and description of the  strategy.

 <h2 align="center">
  <br>